dtrungtin/actor-imdb-scraper/README.md

     }
 }
 ```
-This example will add a new field `story line`, change the `original title` field and remove `url` field
+This example will add a new field `story line`, change the `original title` field and remove the `url` field
 ```
 {
   "title": "Turandot (1981)",